RubixML/Server/README.md

 ---
 ### Messages
-Messages are containers for the data that flow accross the network between clients and model servers.
+Messages are containers for the data that flow across the network between clients and model servers.
 They provide an object oriented interface to making requests and receiving responses through client/server interaction.
 There are two types of messages to consider in Rubix Server - [Commands](#commands) and [Responses](#responses).
 Commands signal an action to be performed by the server and are instantiated by the user and sent by the client API.
 Responses are returned by the server and contain the data that was sent back as a result of a command.

 To build a Message from an associative array:
 ```php